docker-archive/classicswarm/docs/networking.md

 As you can see here, the ID is the same on the two nodes, because it's the same network.

-If you want to want to create a local scope network (for example with the bridge driver) you should use `<node>/<name>` otherwise your network will be created on a random node.
+If you want to create a local scope network (for example with the bridge driver) you should use `<node>/<name>` otherwise your network will be created on a random node.